Overview of current ALRP services:

 ALRP’s housing program has become the centerpiece of our service provision, with almost one third of all ALRP cases now comprised of housing issues.
 Many of these clients are facing not only housing discrimination, but also eviction, threatening their very survival.

-This program ensures that ALRP’s services are available to underserved communities such as people of color, women, transgender constituents, people with substance/mental health issues along with HIV/AIDS, and the indigent.
+This program ensures that ALRP’s services are available to underserved communities within the HIV community, such as people of color, women, transgender constituents, and people with substance use and mental health disorders.

 Outreach efforts include the provision of community clinics, outreach presentations to community-based organizations (CBOs) in collaboration with local bar associations, and various partnership alliances, such as the current partnership with AIDS Project East Bay.